Patrick Cronin (hurler): Intermediate

 On 3 July 2004, having just turned seventeen a short while earlier, Cronin made his first appearance for Bishopstown's intermediate team.
-He scored three points in the 3-10 to 1-09 defeat by Courcey Rovers.
+He scored three points in the 3–10 to 1–09 defeat by Courcey Rovers.

 On 22 October 2006, Bishopstown qualified for the Premier Intermediate Championship final against Carrigtwohill.
-Bronin top scored with 0-09 and claimed a winners' medal following the 0-20 to 1-11 victory.
+Cronin top scored with 0-09 and claimed a winners' medal following the 0–20 to 1–11 victory.
 He also ended the championship as top scorer with 3-36.
-On 16 December 2006, Bronin was again at midfield when Bishopstown faced Clooney-Quin in the Munster final.
-He was held scoreless and ended the game on the losing side following a 0-14 to 1-08 defeat.
+On 16 December 2006, Cronin was again at midfield when Bishopstown faced Clooney-Quin in the Munster final.
+He was held scoreless and ended the game on the losing side following a 0–14 to 1–08 defeat.

 Senior

-On 7 October 2012, Cronin top scored for Bishopstown with 0-06 when the team suffered a 1-15 to 1-13 defeat by Sarsfields in the Cork Senior Championship final.
+On 7 October 2012, Cronin top scored for Bishopstown with 0-06 when the team suffered a 1–15 to 1–13 defeat by Sarsfields in the Cork Senior Championship final.
 He ended the championship as top scorer with 1-44.

 Cork

 Minor and under-21

-Bronin first played for Cork as a member of the minor team during the 2003 Munster Championship.
-He made his first appearance for the team as a 15-year-old on 9 April 2003 when he came on as a substitute in Cork's 0-15 to 0-12 defeat of Clare.
-On 29 June 2003, Bronin was an unused substitute when Cork suffered a 2-12 to 0-16 defeat by Tipperary in the Munster final.
+Cronin first played for Cork as a member of the minor team during the 2003 Munster Championship.
+He made his first appearance for the team as a 15-year-old on 9 April 2003 when he came on as a substitute in Cork's 0–15 to 0–12 defeat of Clare.
+On 29 June 2003, Cronin was an unused substitute when Cork suffered a 2–12 to 0–16 defeat by Tipperary in the Munster final.

-Bronin broke onto the starting fifteen during the 2004 Munster Championship.
-On 27 June 2004 he scored seven points from right wing-forward when Cork defeated Tipperary by 2-12 to 3-08 to win the Munster Championship.
+Cronin broke onto the starting fifteen during the 2004 Munster Championship.
+On 27 June 2004 he scored seven points from right wing-forward when Cork defeated Tipperary by 2–12 to 3–08 to win the Munster Championship.

-Bronin was again eligible for the minor grade the following year and was appointed captain of the team.
-On 26 June 2005, he top scored 1-10 from right corner-forward and collected a second successive Munster Championship medal following Cork's 2-18 to 1-12 defeat of Limerick.
+Cronin was again eligible for the minor grade the following year and was appointed captain of the team.
+On 26 June 2005, he top scored 1-10 from right corner-forward and collected a second successive Munster Championship medal following Cork's 2–18 to 1–12 defeat of Limerick.

-On 12 July 2006, Bronin made his first appearance for the Cork under-21 team when he scored two points in a 3-17 to 2-12 defeat of Waterford.
-On 8 August 2006, he scored three points from left wing-forward when Cork suffered a 3-11 to 0-13 defeat by Tipperary in the Munster final.
+On 12 July 2006, Cronin made his first appearance for the Cork under-21 team when he scored two points in a 3–17 to 2–12 defeat of Waterford.
+On 8 August 2006, he scored three points from left wing-forward when Cork suffered a 3–11 to 0–13 defeat by Tipperary in the Munster final.

-On 2 August 2007, Bronin lined out in a second successive Munster final.
-He scored two points and ended the game with a winners' medal following the 1-20 to 0-10 defeat of Waterford.
+On 2 August 2007, Cronin lined out in a second successive Munster final.
+He scored two points and ended the game with a winners' medal following the 1–20 to 0–10 defeat of Waterford.

-Bronin was appointed captain of the under-21 team in advance of the 2008 Munster Championship.
-He played his last game in the grade on 20 July 2008 in a 1-20 to 1-11 defeat by Clare.
+Cronin was appointed captain of the under-21 team in advance of the 2008 Munster Championship.
+He played his last game in the grade on 20 July 2008 in a 1–20 to 1–11 defeat by Clare.